How do the Notifications Appear on Mobile Devices?

 - How the native browser permission prompt displays — it takes up the full screen on mobile

 In order for users to actually receive these alerts via their mobile browsers, they must first give their permission to receive your mobile web push communications.
-Companies can request permission through a brower’s native permission prompt, which appears immediately when users click onto your site.
+Companies can request permission through a browser’s native permission prompt, which appears immediately when users click on your site.

-However, if you’re hoping to be more strategic and tactical in gaining subscribers, you may decide to delay this permission request in order to first demonstrate the value of this channel before users must make their decision.
+However, if you’re hoping to be more strategic and tactical in gaining subscribers, you may decide to delay this permission request and create a custom prompt (eg a pre-permission prompt) in order to demonstrate the value of this channel and provide essential context before the native prompt appears.
+This context is especially important for iOS web push given the unique opt-in process.

 What are the Elements of a Web Push Notification?